boyboi86/cqrlib/README.md

 Most of these codes not to rewritten into numpy so that new "quants" can relate & appreciate the theory behind these codes.

 > "Every successful investment strategy is always supported by an equally sound theory that is practical,
->> you either prove with results or you prove the theory first.
+> you either prove with results or you prove the theory first.
->> Either way one will always lead to another."
+> Either way one will always lead to another."
->> - The cashier who initiated "Project Cauldrons"
+ &mdash; The cashier who initiated "Project Cauldrons"

 Disclaimer: The code base is still messy since it is still under development stage and due to lack of high frequency data samples, not all the techniques taught will be implemented.